Alenia C-27J Spartan: Design and development

 In 1995, Alenia and Lockheed Martin began discussions to improve Alenia's G.222 using C-130J's glass cockpit and a more powerful version of the G.222's T64G engine and three-blade propellers.
 In 1996, a program began on an improved G.222, named C-27J; it used a U.S. military type designation based on the G.222's C-27A designation.
 In 1997, Alenia and Lockheed Martin formed Lockheed Martin Alenia Tactical Transport Systems (LMATTS) to develop the C-27J.
 The design changed to use the C-130J Super Hercules's Rolls-Royce AE 2100 engine and six-blade propeller.
 Other changes include a fully digital MIL-STD-1553 systems and avionics architecture, and an updated cargo compartment for increased commonality.
 The C-27J has a 35% increase in range and a 15% faster cruise speed than the G.222.

 The C-27J first flew on 24 September 1999.
 Two months later, the Italian air force was reported as the launch customer of the C-27J, ordering 12 Spartans.
 At the time, the C-27J had a basic price of US$24 million.
 After over 400 hours of flight tests spanning less than 13 months, the aircraft was granted civil certification by the Italian Civil Aviation Authority at the Paris Air Show in June 2001.
 Military certification followed on 20 December 2001.

 By 2005, the U.S. Army had identified the need to replace its aging Short C-23 Sherpa lifter.
+The Army does not operate many fixed wing aircraft (see also Key West Agreement), but they lost a C-23B in 2001 in which 21 died.
+This was the worst peacetime aviation disaster of the U.S. National Guard.
 In lieu of adequate fixed-wing airlift availability, the CH-47 helicopter fleet was being worked hard on the "last tactical mile" to supply forward-placed troops; thus the U.S. Army sought the C-27J for its direct support capabilities, and to reduce demands on the CH-47 fleet.
 In 2006, LMATTS was dissolved when Lockheed Martin offered the C-130J in 2006 as a contender in the same U.S. Army and U.S. Air Force Joint Cargo Aircraft (JCA) competition in which the C-27J was competing.
 Alenia Aeronautica then paired with L-3 Communications, forming the Global Military Aircraft Systems (GMAS) joint venture to market the C-27J; Boeing also joined GMAS.